 - Cancellations received 30 days before the course date will receive a refund, less a $100 administration fee.
 After this date, the full fee must be paid, but substitutions may be made at any time.

-- TII reserves the right to cancel or change course dates, instructors or conditions without prior notice.
+- TII reserves the right to cancel or change course dates, instructors, content or conditions without prior notice.